What are the exact filing deadlines for 2026?

 Refund (you receive): Your input VAT exceeds your output VAT.
 This is common for Amazon FBA sellers or businesses with high purchase costs.
 The Finanzamt will transfer the refund to your bank account.

-What is a ZM (Zusammenfassende Meldung)?
+What is a recapitulative statement (ZM)?

 - Delivered goods to businesses in other EU countries (Kz 41)